 Japanese consumers increasingly enjoy grilled beef at American style steak houses and/or Yakiniku (casual barbeque) restaurants.
 The consumers have shown great acceptance for dry aged beef.
-The aging population is also cashing joining this trend, partly in response to a report which encourages elderly people to consume more protein in their diets by eating meat regularly for better health.
-Japanese consumers traditionally eat thinly sliced beef both at home and in steak restaurants, however they are getting used to eating bigger or thicker cuts of steak.
+The aging population is also joining this trend, partly in response to a report which encourages elderly people to consume more protein in their diets by eating meat regularly for better health.
+Japanese consumers traditionally eat thinly sliced beef both at home and in steak restaurants, however they are getting used to eating bigger and thicker cuts of steak.

-Wolfgang Steakhouse and Royal Host have shown great success with sales of dry aged U.S. beef since 2013.
-This inspired other U.S. steak restaurants to open, including Alexander's Steakhouse, which opened an upscale steak restaurant in Tokyo in October 2016.
+Ikinari Steak (see below in details) and Wolfgang Steakhouse have shown great success with sales of dry aged U.S. beef since 2013.
+This inspired other U.S. steak restaurants to open, including Alexander's Steakhouse, which opened an upscale steak restaurant in Tokyo in October 2016, and Benjamin Steak House in June 2017.
 The customers who have tried dry aged beef at these restaurants have helped to spread acceptance of matured beef by promoting it to their friends.

-Pepper Food Service Company offers casual steak menus at reasonable prices, and created a stand-up steak restaurant chain, Ikinari Steak.
+Pepper Food Service Company offers casual steak menus at reasonable prices, and created a stand-up steak restaurant chain, Ikinari Steak in 2013.
 This restaurant chain offers a thick cut steak of Certified Angus Beef (CAB) at a relatively inexpensive price.
 Customers order their food at the register according to how many grams they want and which cut.
 Then the food is delivered to a table where the customer stands while eating.
 This new and unusual concept has been expanding rapidly, adding 100 outlets in only a few years.

-The U.S. Meat Export Federation and FAS Japan's marketing team have promoted authentic American Barbeque (BBQ) by explaining the difference between yakiniku-style thinly sliced Japanese barbecue and authentic American style barbecue.
-Many chain restaurants and hotel restaurants were impressed by the difference in taste between thin and thicker-sliced cuts of beef.
-Promotional efforts have highlighted dry-aged beef and slow-roasted, Texas-style BBQ.
-As Japanese consumer awareness and appreciation for these different styles have expanded, restaurants are increasingly cooking with dryaged beef and classic barbeque techniques using large cuts of meats.
+The U.S. Meat Export Federation and FAS Japan's marketing team have promoted One Pound Steaks with U.S. beef to both the food service and the retail markets while emphasizing customer satisfactions with the difference in taste between thin and thicker-sliced cuts of beef.
+As Japanese consumer awareness and appreciation for these different styles have expanded, restaurants are increasingly cooking with dry/wet-aged beef using large cuts of meats.
 These promotional efforts have also created a buzz within the Japanese media, further heightening acceptance and popularity of these new products.